cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/custom_issue_manager.rst

             register(MyIssueManager)  # Defaults to task="classification"
             # register(MyIssueManagerForRegression, task="regression") # For regression tasks

-        or add as a decorator to the class definition (currently only works for classification tasks)
+        or add as a decorator to the class definition (currently only works for classification tasks):

         .. code-block:: python